nanvel/blog/pages/books.md

 - Investing and Trading in Crypto currencies using volume price analysis by Anna Coulling
 - Ethereum DApps for Web developers by Asif Mallik
 - Building Blockchain Projects with Ethereum and Solidity by Narayan Prusty
+- [+] Mastering Bitcoin: Programming the Open Blockchain by Andreas M. Antonopoulos

 ## In progress

+- The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan
 - Data Science from Scratch: First Principles with Python by Joel Grus
-- Mastering Bitcoin: Programming the Open Blockchain by Andreas M. Antonopoulos
 - Data Science for Business by Foster Provost and Tom Fawcett
 - Dark Pools: The rise of A.I. trading machines and the looming threat to Wall Street by Scott Patterson
 - watchOS 2 App Development Essentials by Neil Smyth